btucker/apple-foundation-models-py/README.md

 ### Async Streaming

-Following OpenAI's pattern, use `AsyncClient` for async operations:
+Use `AsyncClient` for async operations:

 ```python
 import asyncio